La Bestia: Passenger risks

 As with all migrant routes, those who use freight trains are subject to high rates of violence and property crime.
-Mexican states crossed by the freight trains also experience very high rates of kidnapping.
-Due to fears of deportation, it is believed that the actual rates of such crimes are higher than reported.
+Mexican states crossed by the freight trains also experience very high rates of kidnapping and murder by cartels.
+Due to fears of deportation and revenge, the actual rates of such crimes are higher and worse than reported.

+In 2023, Ferromex, one of the largest freight rail companies in Mexico, suspended operations of more than 60 trains to protect the safety of migrants, as thousands of migrants were attempting to ride the trains and putting their own lives at risk to make across the border into the US.

 Reactions by citizens and the Mexican government

 Many Central American migrants receive aid from Mexican families and community members who provide migrants with food, shelter, clothes, and medicine despite their own poverty.
 One such group is Las Patronas in Veracruz.
+Shelter of Jesus the Good Shepherd for the Poor and Migrant has received U.S. and Australian government aid to support migrants who use La Bestia and are frequently maimed by it.

 A government support service, called Grupos Beta, was also created to help migrants.
-Often, Grupos Beta ride along the train tracks and visit rest stops, where they provide medical aid and information to migrants.
-Essentially, they are a "mobile humanitarian unit [that] does not enforce the law."
-That is, their purpose is not to convince migrants to not ride the trains to the border, rather their goal is simply to educate migrants about how to protect themselves throughout their journey.
+Often, Grupos Beta members ride along the train tracks and visit rest stops, where they provide medical aid and information to migrants.
+Essentially, they function as a "mobile humanitarian unit [that] does not enforce the law."
+Their purpose is not to convince migrants to not ride the trains to the border, rather their goal is simply to educate migrants about how to protect themselves throughout their journey.
 Apart from Grupos Beta, the Mexican Government has been criticized for its relaxed approach to the countless instances of rights violations and abuses regarding Central American migrants.